ahoffer/osgi/01-bundle-lesson/karaf-commands.md

     * `--stop` to stop the specified bundles
     * `--remove` to remove the specified bundles
     * `--list` to show the currently watched bundles

-- Preferred method installation is with the maven address
-- When a bundle is installed it is copied to a cache and is always loaded from the cache.

 #### Updating Bundles
 * `list -u <id>` to find bundle location